StardustXiaoT/learngit/readme.txt

-Get is a version control system
+Get is a distributed version control system
-GIt is free software
+GIt is free software distributed under the GPL